aupac/ember-aupac-cascading-select/README.md

  5. A request is made to populate the employees `subManager.get('employees')`
  6. etc.

-The component will automatically make these requests for you, just need to make sure you have server mappings for them.
+The component will automatically make these requests for you.

 ###Styling
 [Twitter Bootstrap](http://getbootstrap.com/) is used for styling.